gcanti/fp-ts/docs/modules/Array.ts.md

 ## copy

-This function takes an array and makes a new array with the same elements.
+This function takes an array and makes a new array containing the same elements.

 **Signature**